 LASIK procedure: A guide for what to expect

-Like other types of laser refractive surgery, the LASIK procedure reshapes the front surface (cornea) of the eye to enable light entering the eye to focus on the retina without glasses or contact lenses.
+Like other types of laser refractive surgery) of the eye to enable light entering the eye to focus on the retina without glasses or contact lenses.

 LASIK typically is pain-free and requires only about 15 minutes to treat both eyes.
 Vision improvement is immediate and often stabilises in as little as 24 hours.

 The LASIK procedure

 There are three essential steps to a LASIK procedure:

 - A mechanical surgical tool called a microkeratome or a femtosecond laser is used to create a thin, circular flap in the cornea.
 The surgeon then folds back this hinged flap to access the underlying cornea (called the stoma